 A detailed study of the physical, cognitive and social development throughout the human life cycle.
 This course may be available online or as a hybrid.
-Terms offered: F, W, S Gordon Rule Applies.
-Classification: Parallel

 GEA2000 - World Geography

 A study of the relationships between population, human activities and the physical world.
 Representative countries are studied on a comparative basis as to the influence of geography on humans.